Open-Coding-Society/glucoquest_frontend/navigation/foodchoice.md

 <div class="help" id="help">
     <p class="help-instructions"><strong>Background</strong></p>
     <p>Dexcom's continuous glucose monitoring technology tracks glucose (sugar) levels in the blood.
 This value can change throughout the day based on different factors, including the food you eat!
-Foods with more carbs will affect blood glucose more. <strong>Glycemic index</strong> is a value 0-100 that measures how fast a food will cause glucose levels to rise—the higher the value, the faster the climb.</p>
+Foods with more carbs will affect blood glucose more. <strong>Glycemic load</strong> is a value 0-100 that estimates how much a food will cause glucose levels to rise—the higher the value, the greater the climb.
+It is calculated by multiplying grams of carbohydrate in food by the its glycemic index (a measure of how fast a food will cause blood glucose to increase) and  dividing by 100.</p>
     <br>
     <p class="help-instructions"><strong>Instructions</strong></p>
     <p>You will be presented with a choice of two foods.
-When selecting an option, make sure to watch the glycemic index and make choices that will keep it low to manage diabetes!</p>
+When selecting an option, make sure to watch the glycemic load and make choices that will keep it low to manage diabetes!</p>
     <button class="help-btn toggle-help-btn">OK</button>
 </div>